tndatacommons/tndata_backend/tndata_backend/goals/api_docs/usergoalviewset_v2.md

 ## Filtering <a href="#filtering">&para;</a>

 UserGoals can be filtered using a query string parameter.

-To filter for selected goals that have an action scheduled _today_, use the following:
+* To filter for selected goals that have an action scheduled _today_, use the

-* `/api/users/goals/?today=1`
+  following:  `/api/users/goals/?today=1`
+* To filter for specific selected goals, you may provide a goal ID, for
+  example: `/api/users/goals/?goal=42`

 ## Removing a Goal from the user's list. <a href="#removing-a-goal-from-the-users-list">&para;</a>